elasticsearch-dump/elasticsearch-dump/README.md

 - Elasticdump v6.68.0 added support for specifying a file containing the searchBody
 - Elasticdump v6.85.0 added support for ignoring auto columns in CSV
 - Elasticdump v6.86.0 added support for searchBodyTemplate which allows the searchBody to be transformed
+- Elasticdump v6.110.1 added support for AWS OpenSearch serverless collection.
+Note: by default, [AWS OpenSearch serverless does not support `/_search?scroll` API and PUT `_bulk`](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-genref.html#serverless-operations).
+As a workaround, the dump is implemented using `_search` and POST `_bulk` API only.
+This may affect the performance of the dump.

 ## Articles on Elasticdump